Anthroposophy in Hawkes Bay

 Country or national: Anthroposophical Society of New Zealand (ASNZ) run by a Council with a Representative who regularly visits centres around NZ and also attends meetings at the Goetheanum on our behalf.

-Local: Anthroposophy Hawke's Bay (AHB) owns the Centre at 401 Whitehead Road and is run by a Committee responsible for maintaining its assets to a good standard for use by members.
+Local: Anthroposophy Hawke's Bay (AHB) owns the Centre at 401 Whitehead Road and is run by a Committee (responsible for maintaining its assets to a good standard for use by members) and Trustees.

 The Commission has asked all charitable organisations to review their Rules or Constitution to ensure that they are fit for purpose.
-The ASNZ totally rewrote its Constitution, which was adopted, after regional consultation meetings, on 13 June.
+The ASNZ has totally rewritten its Constitution, which was adopted, after regional consultation meetings, on 13 June.

-It is now time for us to improve the local constitution, which was written in 2008.
+It is now time for us, AHB, to improve our local constitution, which was written in 2008.
 Our AGM is scheduled for Saturday 25 July, about 5 weeks away.
 Revising the Constitution is on the Agenda.

-As this process is complex, the Committee wish to have a Consultation Meeting on Saturday 4 July from 3 pm to 4:30 pm at the Centre.
+As this process is complex, the Committee will have a Consultation Meeting on Saturday 4 July from 3 pm to 4:30 pm at the Centre.

 Some of the issues are: